jaywardell/TimeTravel/README.md

 ## Usage

 ### Step 1:

+Import TimeTravel into your project.

 TimeTravel is available as a Swift Package at https://github.com/jaywardell/TimeTravel.
-You can downlaod it or import it in XCode using `File->Swift Packages->Add Package Dependency`
+You can downlaod it or import it in XCode using `File->Swift Packages->Add Package Dependency…`

 ### Step 2:

 Import TimeTravel into any Swift file that contains time-dependent production code

     import TimeTravel

 ### Step 3:

 In your time-dependent production code, use `Time.now()` instead of `Date()` In most cases, `Time.now()` returns the same thing as `Date()`

 ### Step 4:

 In your test code, when you need to see what would happen if the code were run at a different time, wrap the code in one of the `Time.travel()` methods.
 Any call to `Time.now()` inside a time travel block will return the date and time passed into the block instead of the current date and time.

 The available `Time.travel()` methods are: